idec-teams/2025_LZU-MEDICINE-CHINA/docs/wet-lab/notebook.md

 ## July 2025: Comprehensive Functional Validation and Mid\-Term Exchange

 We began integrating the therapeutic and safety modules into the same engineered bacterial strain and conducted comprehensive functional re\-verification\.
-Team representatives attended the __CCIC\(Conference of China iGEMer Community\)__, presented our mid\-term results as a poster, and engaged in in\-depth discussions with field experts, gaining valuable feedback\.
+Team representatives attended the __CCIC\(Conference of China iDECer Community\)__, presented our mid\-term results as a poster, and engaged in in\-depth discussions with field experts, gaining valuable feedback\.
 Lesson Learned: External exchanges are excellent opportunities to test project innovation and gain inspiration\.

 ## August 2025: Data Supplementation and Human Practices Expansion